Wednesday 30 Jul 2025

 Car park closures

-To safely carry out the work, parts of the Coulsdon South station car park will be closed on the following dates:
+To carry out the work safely, parts of Coulsdon South station car park will be closed on the following dates:

-• There will be no access to the main car park including to the blue badge space and electric vehicle charging spaces.
+There will be no access to the main car park and blue badge and electric vehicle charging spaces.
 Alternative blue badge spaces are available at the station building.

-• Monday 20 to Friday 29 October 2025: up to 14 standard spaces will again be unavailable.
+- Monday 20 to Friday 29 October 2025: up to 14 standard parking spaces will again be unavailable.
 The blue badge and electric vehicle charging spaces will remain available.

 Road closures and station access

-At times, traffic management will be in place on Brighton Road to support the works:
+At times, traffic management will be in place on Brighton Road to support the work:

 Access to Coulsdon South station will be maintained throughout:

-• During midweek road closures, customers can still reach the station via a left turn before the closure point
+- During midweek road closures, passengers can still reach the station via a left turn before the closure point

-We will work closely with local authorities, Southern and our contractors to minimise disruption and ensure safe access for all road users and pedestrians.
+Network Rail will work closely with local authorities, Southern Rail and its contractors to minimise disruption and ensure safe access for all motorists and pedestrians.

-Lucy McCauliffe, Sussex Route Director, Network Rail, said: “We work hard to prevent bridge strikes across the railway by improving signage, educating drivers, and trialling new technology like over-height vehicle detection systems.
-But where strikes continue to happen, we also install protection beams like these to shield vital infrastructure.
-These works at Brighton Road will help reduce delays and improve the reliability of services for thousands of passengers each day.
+Lucy McCauliffe, Sussex Route Director, Network Rail, said: “We work hard to prevent bridges being hit across the railway by improving signs, educating drivers, and trialling new technology like over-height vehicle detection systems.
+But where it continues to happen, we also install protection beams like these to shield vital infrastructure.
+This work at Brighton Road will help reduce delays and improve the reliability of services for thousands of passengers each day.

-“Thank you to the local community and car park users for their understanding while we carry out these important upgrades”.
+“I would like to thank the local community and car park users for their patience while we carry out this important upgrade.”

 How the railway works to prevent bridge strikes